ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

 **5.Roll-up Operation (1 point)**

-(1) Build an OLAP cube for month, city, and product category dimensions to calculate the total amount.
+(1) Build an OLAP cube to calculate the total amount per month, per year, per city, per product category, and per parent category.

-(2) Roll up the results on month (to year) and product category (to parent category) dimension.
+(2) Roll up the results on two dimensions: first roll-up from month to year and second roll-up from product category to parent category.

+**Tips**: Roll-up means that you need to remove some attribute in the GROUP BY clause.

+**Notice:**: Here the *roll-up operation* is a kind of OLAP operation which is not same the the *ROLLUP function* in SQL.

 **6.Drill-down Operation(1 point)**

-(1) Build an OLAP cube for country, promotion name, and product category dimensions to calculate the total amount.
+(1) Build an OLAP cube to calculate the total amount per country, per promotion name, and per product category.

-(2) Drill down the results on country (to city) and product category (to sub-category) dimension.
+(2) Drill down the results on two dimensions: first drill-down from country to city and second drill-down from product category to sub-category.

+**Tips**: Drill-down means that you want to obtain more details on some dimensions, so you need to add some attribute in the GROUP BY clause.

 **7.Slice Operation (1 point)**